 The Computational Toolkit

 Seven tools define the current protein design stack.
-For each: what goes in, what comes out, and when to use it.
+For each, the key questions are what goes in, what comes out, and when to use it.

 Rosetta

-The classic physics-based suite, developed over 20+ years.
-Rosetta evaluates designs using an energy function that sums van der Waals packing, electrostatics, hydrogen bonds, solvation, and backbone geometry terms.
-Output: Rosetta Energy Units (REU) — lower is better.
-Still widely used for scoring and refinement, even as ML tools handle generation.
+Rosetta is the classic physics-based suite, developed over more than 20 years (Leman et al., 2020).
+It evaluates designs with an energy function that sums van der Waals packing, electrostatics, hydrogen bonds, solvation, and backbone geometry terms.
+Output is reported in Rosetta Energy Units (REU), where lower is better.
+Rosetta is still widely used for scoring and refinement, even as ML tools handle generation.

 AlphaFold2 / AlphaFold3